sbidoul/ocadays2024-odoo-project-demo/README.md

 This configuration was added using the Visual Studio Code wizard, using the `docker-compose.yml` mode, then adding the python vscode extension in `devcontainer.json`, doing some minor tweaks.

+# Level 3

+In this level, we add custom addons, in the `odoo/addons` directory.

+We also add a runtime layer that adds these addons to `/mnt/addons`, and update the devcontainer configuration to user the base layer, since in development mode, our custom addons are mounted in the workspace.

+Notice it is not necessary to change the addons path, when launching odoo with `python3 -m odoo` from the workspace root, because python inserts the local directory in sys.path, so the `odoo/addons` directory in the workspace is picked up automatically.